On this site:

 Topics John can cover include:

 The rest of this page discusses some of John's more significant experiences in helping people take full advantage of their writing skills.
-For examples of John's writing workshops, see Talks.
+For examples of John's writing workshops, see Appearances.

 As an adjunct professor at Rocky Mountain College from 1995-2003, John taught a senior-level writing class that became one of the English department's most popular courses.
 Based on a syllabus he developed, the course combines technologically sophisticated lectures, exercises, and personal feedback to strengthen on-the-job writing skills for students in a variety of disciplines, including business, computers, engineering, and the sciences.